-Pigau theory has a

-weakness in explaining

-the public good because it

-is based on a sense of

-dissatisfaction marginal

-improvement of the tax

-and marginal sense of

-satisfaction will be a

-public good, while

-satisfaction and

-dissatisfaction are

-something that can not be

-quantified due to its

-ordinal.
+Pigau theory has a weakness in explaining the public good because it is based on a sense of dissatisfaction marginal improvement of the tax and marginal sense of satisfaction will be a public good, while satisfaction and dissatisfaction are something that can not be quantified due to its ordinal.
+2. Theory of Bowen Bowen theory can be explained by making a distinction between private goods and public goods.
+Private goods are goods that have the properties of an exception, so that the owner of an item can exclude others from the benefits of such goods, such as shoes.
+Bowen's theory has flaws by using the analysis of demand and supply.
+This weakness lies in the principle of public goods that can not be enforced exclusion so that people do not want to use the pleasure (preference) will be the item that makes the demand curve does not exist.
+Rossen & Gayer (2008)

-2. Theory of Bowen theory can be Rossen &
+3. Theory of Erick Lindahl Erick Lindahl theory is similar to Bowen's theory, Musgrave & Peacock

-Bowen explained by making a Gayer

-distinction between (2008)

-private goods and public
+only the payment of each (1958); Lief

+consumer is not in the Johansen

+form of absolute price, but (1963)

+in the form of a

+percentage of the total

+cost of providing public

 goods.

+Lindahl's theory has a

+weakness: discuss public

-Private goods are
+goods without explaining

-goods that have the

-properties of an exception,

-so that the owner of an
+the provision of private

-item can exclude others
+goods produced by the

-from the benefits of such
+private sector; the use of

-goods, such as shoes.

-Bowen's theory has flaws
+indifference curves.
+The

+nature of public goods

+(cannot be excluded)

+cause no one individual is

+willing to show a

+preference towards public

+goods; This theory only

-by using the analysis of
+sees the provision of

-demand and supply.
-This

-weakness lies in the
+public goods without

-principle of public goods
+taking into account the number of private goods

-that can not be enforced
+that should be produced to

-exclusion so that people

-do not want to use the

-pleasure (preference) will

-be the item that makes the

-demand curve does not

-exist.

-CAISC.

-1 2 1 3.
-Theory of Erick Lindahl Erick Lindahl theory is similar to Bowen's theory, only the payment of each consumer is not in the form of absolute price, but in the form of a percentage of the total cost of providing public goods.
-Lindahl's theory has a weakness: discuss public goods without explaining the provision of private goods produced by the private sector; the use of indifference curves.
-The nature of public goods (cannot be excluded) cause no one individual is willing to show a preference towards public goods; This theory only sees the provision of public goods without taking into account the Musgrave & Peacock (1958); Lief Johansen (1963) public goods without 4.
-Theory of Samuelson Samuelson's theory refines theories of government spending that accompanied the analysis of private sector goods.
-The existence of public goods by two characteristics, such as Gramlich (1981)
+achieve optimal welfare

+society.

+4. Theory of 3amuelson's theory Gramlich

+1 Samuelson refines theories of (1981)

+government spending that /

+accompanied the analysis

+of private sector goods.

+The existence of public

+goods by two

+characteristics, such as

-r - Theory of Budget non-exclusionary and non-rivalry does not mean that the economy cannot achieve Pareto optimal condition or optimal level of social welfare.
+non-rivalry does not mean that the economy cannot achieve Pareto optimal condition or optimal level of social welfare.
 The advantages of this theory in the form of analysis are simple, clear, and comprehensive.
 While the weakness of this theory: the results of the analysis depends on the welfare of individuals elected (individual S or R), and the level of prosperity that originally selected; and Samuelson show that the achievement of Pareto optimal condition, but we do not know whether the movement needs to show improvement or decline in the welfare of the whole community.
-The budget theory assumes that everyone pays for the use of public goods by the same amount in accordance with the Gramlich (1981) - The budget theory assumes that everyone pays for the use of public goods by the same amount in accordance with the pricing system for private goods.
-The theory of allocation of public goods through the budget is a theoretical analysis of the provision of public goods - non-rivalry does not mean that the economy cannot achieve Pareto optimal condition or optimal level of social welfare.
-The advantages of this theory in the form of analysis are simple, clear, and comprehensive.
-While the weakness of this theory: the results of the analysis depends on the welfare of individuals elected (individual S or R), and the level of prosperity that originally selected; and Samuelson show that the achievement of Pareto optimal condition, but we do not know whether the movement needs to show improvement or decline in the welfare of the whole community.Theory ofThe budget theory assumes that everyone pays for the use of public goods.
-The theory of allocation of public goods through the budget is a theoretical analysis of the
+5. Theory of Budget The budget theory assumes that everyone pays for the use of public goods by the same amount in accordance with the pricing system for private goods.
+The theory of allocation of public goods through the budget is a theoretical analysis of the provision of public goods more in line with reality, Gramlich (1981)